HSyr/Garmin2StravaFinalSync/README.md

 # Garmin2StravaFinalSync
-When the Strava account is connected to a Garmin account, new activities in Garmin are automatically uploaded to the Strava.
+When the Strava is connected to a Garmin, new activities in Garmin are automatically uploaded to the Strava.
 Unfortunately, the Strava does not upload the name and description of the Garmin activity.

 Single source file **Garmin2FoodFinalSync** Microsoft Windows console application updates the name and description from Garmin to Strava for all matching activities between the dates specified.